JonJagger/cyber-dojo/readme.txt

 o) If the three tests return any other combination of traffic-lights it will assume the language is installed but not working.

-This approach has a flaw: what if two or more files contain '42'.
+This approach has a flaw: what if two or more files contain '42'...
-This tends to happen for the BDD style testing.
+This tends to happen for BDD style testing.

 Getting dojos off the VirtualBox TurnKey Linux server